Txomin Nagore

 Txomin Nagore Arbizu (Domingo in Spanish; born 26 August 1974) is a Spanish former professional footballer who played as a defensive midfielder.

 He amassed La Liga totals of 168 matches and four goals over eight seasons, representing Athletic Bilbao, Numancia, Atlético Madrid and Mallorca.
-Starting out at Osasuna, he added 361 appearances in Segunda División, mainly with Numancia.
+Starting out at Osasuna, he added 361 appearances in the Segunda División, mainly with Numancia.

 Club career

 Nagore was born in Irurtzun, Navarre.
 A product of CA Osasuna's youth system, he made his La Liga debut with Athletic Bilbao, playing 17 La Liga games in the club's 1997–98 runner-up league campaign; he first appeared in the competition on 6 September 1997, starting in a 1–1 away draw against Real Betis.

 Nagore went on to represent CD Numancia, Atlético Madrid– playing a career-best 40 matches in the 2001–02 season as the Colchoneros returned to the top flight, while adding three goals– RCD Mallorca, RC Celta de Vigo and Levante UD, always being a regularly used defensive unit albeit in few starts.

 In summer 2006, Nagore returned to Numancia, being a key element in the side's top-tier return in his second year.
 In the following season he was also regularly played, but the Sorians were immediately relegated.

 On 9 May 2013, Nagore featured the full 90 minutes against Córdoba CF (1–0 home win) for his 500th game as a professional.
-In the off-season, after a further 234 official appearances for Numancia, the 39-year-old signed with fellow league club CD Mirandés.
+In the off-season, after a further 235 competitive appearances for Numancia, the 39-year-old signed with fellow Segunda División club CD Mirandés.